shuninglu/sicss-ndsu-2022/README.md

 # sicss-ndsu
-Repository for SICSS-NDSU

-This repository contains the tutorials used at SICSS-NDSU, June 2022.
+This repository contains lecture notes and tutorials at SICSS-NDSU, June 2022.